Verstappen wins in Japan as Red Bull take teams title

 In the end, it did not work out.
 After the McLarens passed him, first Leclerc went through before more tension emerged at Mercedes.

-As Hamilton bore down on his team-mate with Sainz right behind him, Russell asked whether they could work together to use the DRS overtaking aid to defend against Sainz, in the same way a the Spaniard had used Norris behind him in Singapore last weekend to defend against the Mercedes.
+As Hamilton bore down on his team-mate with Sainz right behind him, Russell asked whether they could work together to use the DRS overtaking aid to defend against Sainz, in the same way as the Spaniard had used Norris behind him in Singapore last weekend to defend against the Mercedes.

 "Does he want to play the team game?
 After earlier, it's the least he could do," Russell said.